chhotabheem/chhotabheem/README.md

-- 👋 Hi, I’m Siddesh Bethur
+- 👋 Hi, I’m SB
 - 👀 I’m interested in building distributed system
 - 🌱 I’m currently working on building blocks of dsitributed system in c++
-- 📫 How to reach me siddesh.bethur@outlook.com
+- 📫 How to reach me at

 <!---
 chhotabheem/chhotabheem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.